 Improving language and intercultural competence is integrated into the core curricula of all degree programs at the Institute: students in our policy and management programs take courses taught in their chosen language of study and courses in intercultural studies; students in our language teaching and translation and interpretation programs are sought after by employers worldwide.
 Our international campus has students from around the world, so you are not only studying language and interculturality in class but also practicing daily with your classmates.

-Our exchange program with the Naval Postgraduate School (NPS) gives Middlebury Institute students a broad array of courses with the National Security Affairs department and Defense Analysis department.
-They learn in a military environment more closely aligned with those they choose to work in after graduation.
-Students also expand their professional network through NPS faculty and students.
+Our partnership with the Naval Postgraduate School (NPS) gives you access to a broad array of courses with the Department of National Security Affairs and Department of Defense Analysis.
+You will learn in a military environment, which may more closely align with where you plan to work in future.
+You will also expand your professional network through NPS faculty and students.